 Royal Tusk’s ten song set list consisted primarily of new material off Tusk II.
 They performed such tracks as “Aftermath,” “Die Knowing,” “Freedom,” and “Stowaway,” among others.
 The new music didn’t stop the rowdy Winnipeg audience from immersing themselves in the music and rock out along with the band throughout their set.
 Although the set featured more material off Tusk II than their debut release, DealBreaker, the band made sure to sneak the latter albums singles, “Curse the Weather” and “Fever” into their performance.

 Last but not least to brace The Pyramid’s stage was American hard rock group Pop Evil.
 No strangers to Canada, Pop Evil have been making their way north since as early as the first Rock on the Range Canada in June 2009, which used to be held right here in Winnipeg at the now demolished Canad Inns Stadium.
 The last time Pop Evil was in Winnipeg was during their headlining performance at Winnipeg’s yearly ten day summer festival, the Red River Exhibition in June 2016 supporting their album, Up.
-Two years earlier in October 2014, the band went on tour supporting their release, Onyx, opening up for both Godsmack and Seether inside what is now called Bell MTS Place.
+Two years earlier in October 2014, the band went on tour supporting their release, Onyx, opening up for both Godsmack and Seether inside what is now the Bell MTS Place.

 Performing a mammoth nineteen song set, the band opened up strong with their single, “Ways to Get High”, followed by “Colors Bleed” and “Ex Machina.”
 Pop Evil were sure to play songs from their entire five album catalogue of material from, Lipstick on the Mirror, all the way to this years self-titled release.
 The band also performed a cover of Collective Souls’ 1993 hit “Shine” and a snippet of Survivor’s 1982 gem, “Eye of the Tiger” after the band performed their own song “Last Man Standing.”